 We are asking people to complete a survey online using the following link

-If you require a paper survey and freepost envelop please e-mail NECSU.email@example.com or call 01642 745401.
+If you require a paper survey and freepost envelope please e-mail NECSU.email@example.com or call 01642 745401.

-We are engaging with the voluntary and community sector via a series of targeted focus groups.
-If you would like join one of those focus groups please call us on 01642 745401.
+We are also holding a series of targeted focus groups.
+If you would like join one of those focus groups please email or call us.

 - There is a national shortage of radiologists, (120 vacancies across the North East and Cumbria) and it is recognised that radiology workforce growth has not kept pace with the increase in clinical demand [RCR 2016].